urbandroid-team/dont-kill-my-app/_vendors/nokia.md

 From now on, background apps should work normally and use the standard Android battery optimizations.

-till 3rd party alarm clock will be broken and we ~~do not have any solution for this at the moment~~ UPDATE: in our preliminary tests it seems that force stopping or uninstalling the **Power saver** app also fixes alarms and starting of foreground services.
-Also scheduling tasks in the background for a particular time won't work.
+Still 3rd party alarm clocks or any task scheduling of foreground tasks at a particular time won't work. ~~We do not have any solution for this at the moment~~ UPDATE: in our preliminary tests it seems that force stopping or uninstalling the **Power saver** app also fixes alarms and starting of foreground services.

 Alternative solution for tech-savvy users: